 Please note: as courses are reviewed regularly as part of our quality assurance framework, the modules may vary from the ones shown here.

-Teaching and learning This programme's teaching, learning and assessment strategy reflects its student centred, patient-centred and practice-focused approach.
+This programme's teaching, learning and assessment strategy reflects its student centred, patient-centred and practice-focused approach.
 Each module strikes a good balance between structured learning activities and private study.
 You will have opportunities for sharing existing and developing skills while increasing your knowledge and experience.
 A variety of teaching and learning strategies will be employed to make the most of the range of experience, skills and knowledge within the group.

 Approach to assessment